SF-TAP/documents/README.md

 ## What?

 SF-TAP is a platform for L7-level network traffic analysis.
-It can deal with high-bandwidth network traffic becase of the scalable architecture.
+It can deal with high-bandwidth network traffic because of the scalable architecture.
 Furthermore, SF-TAP allows developers to easily implement L7-level traffic analyzers because of some abstractions.
-SF-TAP provides 2 main components, which are Flow Abstractor and Cell Incubator.
+SF-TAP provides two main components, which are Flow Abstractor and Cell Incubator.

 ### Flow Abstractor